 A player only gets this starting hand once every 220 times the cards are dealt.
-To feel the inner excitement of peeking at your whole cards
+To feel the inner excitement of peeking at your hole cards under

-under the pressure of the TV lights at the world's biggest tournament and discover you have the goods....pocket rockets, only to feel the pain
+the pressure of the TV lights at the world's biggest tournament and discover you have the goods....pocket rockets, only to feel the pain of

 this happened to and what year at the WSOP did this happen for each player?